-Items of Business:

-- (1) Election as directors of the 10 nominees named in the accompanying proxy statement for one-year terms expiring at the next annual meeting of stockholders and until their successors are duly elected and qualified; - (2) To ratify the appointment of Ernst & Young LLP as independent registered public accountants for fiscal 2019; - (3) To vote upon a non-binding advisory resolution approving the compensation paid to Ashland's named executive officers, as disclosed pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, compensation tables and narrative discussion; and - (4) To consider any other business properly brought before the Annual Meeting.
+Where: Hotel du Pont, 42 West 11th Street, Wilmington, DE 19801.
+Items of Business: Election as directors of the 11 nominees named in the accompanying proxy statement for one-year terms expiring at the next annual meeting of stockholders and until their successors are duly elected and qualified; (2) To ratify the appointment of Ernst & Young LLP as independent registered public accountants for fiscal 2019; (3) To vote upon a non-binding advisory resolution approving the compensation paid to Ashland's named executive officers, as disclosed pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, compensation tables and narrative discussion; and (4) To consider any other business properly brought before the Annual Meeting.
+Who Can Vote: Only stockholders of record at the close of business on December 10, 2018 are entitled to vote at the Annual Meeting or any adjournment of that meeting.